EciStg/order-placement/README.md

 ### HTTPS / TLS

-The ECi Order Placement services will always connect using a minimum of TLS 1.2.
+The ECI Order Placement services will always connect using a minimum of TLS 1.2.

 ### Authentication